Minette Bay West Concept Plan

 - October 2016 photos

 An environmental (Bio-Inventory) study and Archaeological Overview Assessment (AOA) were completed in October.
 Key findings from these studies and the results of other work completed in Phase 1 were presented at a Community Open House on October 26.
-Over 90 people attended the Open House to learn about Phase 1 and share their thoughts about future recreational use of the Minette Bay West site.
 The event included:

 - Display panels to summarize results of Phase 1 (click here to see the panels);